-Even after Anathapindika fell into poverty from neglecting his business in order to focus fully on helping people, he continued to give what he could to the Buddha’s brotherhood.
+Even after Anathapindika fell into poverty from neglecting his business in order to focus fully on helping people, he continued to give what he could to the Buddha’s sangha.
 The fairy now saw a chance to change his mind and she appeared before him in visible form imploring him to stop giving things to the Buddha and instead think of his future and his family.
 Anathapindika, whose faith in the Buddha never wavered, was so incensed by her words that he kicked her and her children out of the palace.

-Now homeless, the fairy approached some gods to ask them to talk to Anathapindika and convince him to let her return to his palace.
+Now homeless, the fairy asked several gods to convince Anathapindika to let her return.
 But when they heard the wicked words she had spoken, all refused.
 Indra, however, did propose a way that she could earn his forgiveness.
 Anathapindika had not sought recovery of many of the loans he had made and had also lost some buried treasure chests.
 Indra told the fairy to tell Anathapindika’s delinquent borrowers that while he had not sought payment of debts when he was wealthy, now that he was poor it was time to pay up.
 He further suggested she take some young goblins with her to scare these people into action.
 She should also use her supernatural powers to find the missing money.

 The fairy did as Indra advised and placed a fortune in his treasury, then she went to seek forgiveness.
 She explained that she had been stained by passion and blinded by ignorance, but now understood the Buddha’s infinite virtue and had sought atonement by recovering his money.
 Anathapindika welcomed her conversion, but he wanted her to request a pardon in the presence of the Buddha.
 So the next day they went to his monastery and she confessed what she had done.
 The Buddha preached that to bad people sin looks good before it ripens, and to virtuous people goodness feels like sin before it ripens.
 The fairy then fell to the Buddha’s feet in tears to apologize and ask forgiveness, which both the Buddha and Anathapindika granted.